raisedadead/ama/README.md

 Hello There!

 Thanks a lot for getting in touch with me!
-This is my AMA.
+This is me AMA.

 I get a lot of questions by email.
 This way anyone can read the answer!
 Anything means *anything*.
 Personal questions.
 Money.
 Work.
 Life.
 Code.
 Whatever.